celiovasconcelos/hexagonal-maven-microservice/README.md

 I have merged *(input port + application services)* in the `app` module.
 Now I can have **only concrete classes** there to reduce the burden (interfaces have gone).
 But wait:

-What was the initial purpose of packing `input ports` in a separated module?
+What was the initial purpose of packing `input ports` in a separated module having only interfaces and DTOs?

 Short answer: **To stop transitive dependency to the domain.**